 Why the Test is Performed

-People with diabetes have an increased risk of kidney damage.
+People with diabetes have an increased risk for kidney damage.
 The "filters" in the kidneys, called nephrons, slowly thicken and become scarred over time.
 The nephrons begin to leak certain proteins into the urine.
 This kidney damage can also start to happen before any diabetes symptoms begin.
 In the early stages of kidney problems, blood tests that measure kidney function are usually normal.

 If you have diabetes, you should have this test each year.
 The test checks for signs of early kidney problems.

 In a person with healthy kidneys, albumin does not pass from the blood into urine.
 There is little or no albumin in the urine sample.
 Normal albumin levels in the urine are less than 30 mg/24 hours.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your test results.

 What Abnormal Results Mean

 If the test finds a high level of albumin in your urine, your provider may have you repeat the test.

 Abnormal results may mean your kidneys are starting to get damaged.
 But the damage may not yet be bad.
 If the amount of albumin in the urine is not severe, it is called microalbuminuria.